What is Consumer Advice?

-Products and services that we buy must be safe, of adequate quality and function as described.
-When we purchase goods, we are automatically given consumer rights by law.
-This is because empowered consumers are fundamental for fair and competitive markets, which in turn promotes economic growth.
+When you buy goods or services, they must be safe, of adequate quality and function as described.
+Any time you make a purchase, you are automatically given consumer rights by law.
+Empowered consumers are fundamental for fair and competitive markets, which in turn promotes economic growth.

-When there are problems with bought goods or services, consumers may experience detriment and be entitled to compensation up to and including a refund.
-Consumer education is important to make consumers aware of their rights, allow them to make informed decisions and seek reimbursement if applicable.
+When consumers experience problems with goods or services they have bought, they may experience detriment and be entitled to compensation or a refund.
+It is important that consumers are aware of their rights, to allow them to make informed decisions and seek reimbursement if applicable.

 If you have purchased goods or services from a company or individual trader and you think that they have acted unfairly or broken the law, you should report them to Trading Standards.